tbrunetti/GWAS_Analysis_Pipeline/README.md

 * chunkypipes (http://chunky-pipes.readthedocs.io/en/stable/getting_started.html)
 * virtualenv -- ONLY required if admin rights are not granted (https://virtualenv.pypa.io/en/stable/)

+__*--R libraries that need to be installed manually--*__ The following list of R libraries must be installed and functional:

 __*--Software Requirements that can be installed automatically--*__
 The following list of Python libraries are required but the pipeline can automatically install them if pip is available:
   * SciPy stack, in particular the following packages: (https://scipy.org/)